Eisa01/mpv-scripts/README.md

 - 1.0 - **(Pro)**
 	- Initial release of an all new pro version containing tons of newly added features! [(check pro features section)](https://github.com/Eisa01/mpv-scripts#SmartCopyPaste-Pro-ONLY-Features)
 - 1.1 - **(Pro)**
-	- Same fixes as the basic version
+	- Same fixes and optimizations as the basic version
 - 1.2 - **(Pro)**
 	- Added support for youtube-dl extension (by removing checking links if they contain video file format) so pasting youtube links should work immediately if you have youtube-dl extension.
 Works for all other websites that youtube dl extension supports.
 	- Copying while mpv is idle now opens your clipboard history so you can copy any previous videos watched and paste to play them